-First of all, you can track what’s happening in your company in real-time as well as access reports and stats.
+First of all, you can track what’s happening in your company real-time as well as access reports and stats.
 This basically means that you have 24/7 access to your business from wherever you are.

 Customer Relationship Management (CRM) Flow 👐

-So basically.
-ERP and CRM softwares aren’t mutually exclusive.
+Basically, the ERP and CRM softwares aren’t mutually exclusive.
 It’s absolutely common that the first solution has features of the second one.

-Regardless, the features that ERP software offers for this purpose are more than enough to cover most needs.
+Regardless, the features that the ERP software offers for this purpose are more than enough to cover most needs.

 It serves for:

-- Marketing automation (like emailing, SMM posting, etc.).
+- Marketing automation (emailing, SMM posting, etc.).

 - Creating campaigns within the software.